Consumer Medicine Information

 - difficulty hearing

-- liver disorders e.g. abnormal liver test results, yellowing of the skin and poor appetite
+- liver disorders such as, abnormal liver test results, yellowing of the skin and poor appetite

 Other side effects not listed above may occur in some patients.